felixgro/framez/README.md

 Simple auto-optimizing mansonry galleries for your wordpress website.

-* Lightweight, easy-to-use & fast
+* Lightweight, fast & easy-to-use
-* Automatic image compression & thumbail generation while keeping the originals downloadable
+* Automatic preview and thumbail generation for better performance while keeping the originals downloadable

 ## Requirements